lshannon/devops-days/README.md

 ### Deployment Notes

-Note that the application was push to PCF with the deployment JDBC credentials configured in the application.properties.
-However the platform bound in the credentials of the service running in the platform that was specified to be used by the application in the manifest.yml file
+Note that the application was push to PCF with the JDBC credentials for a local 'Development' connection configured in the application.properties.
+However the platform injected the credentials of the service running in the space of the platform that was specified in the manifest.yml file rather than using the 'Development' credentials.

 application.properties
 ```shell